A photography of Phelan Gardens greenhouse and storefront in Colorado Springs Colorado

 Other Notes: Green leaves in Spring while in flower change to a deep maroon for the rest of the season.

 It's hard to beat crabapples for a show of spring flowers!
 They are typically as wide as they are tall which gives them a broad rounded shape.
 If you like the flowers but not the fruit, check out 'Spring Snow.'
 It flowers profusely with little or no fruit.
 Crabapples can also be useful to pollinate apple trees that produce edible fruit.
 They must bloom the same time as your apple tree to do this.
-Blooming times for ornamental crabapples are listed below.
+Blooming times for ornamental crabapples are listed by variety.

-Indian Magic Crabapple
+Crabapple, Indian Magic

 Spread: 15'-20'